 We may need to commit substantial funds to continue our business, and we may not be able to obtain sufficient funds on acceptable terms, if at all.
-Any additional debt financing or additional equity that we raise may contain terms that are not favorable to us and/or result in dilution to our stockholders, including pursuant to our 2018 ATM Agreement, as amended.
-Our Series A Preferred Stock and Series B Preferred Stock, while not dilutive, includes dividends and required that we establish a segregated cash account adequate to fund the dividends.
-If we raise additional funds through licensing arrangements with third parties, we may be required to relinquish some rights to our technologies or our product candidates, grant licenses on terms that are not favorable to us or enter into a license arrangement for a product candidate at an earlier stage of development or for a lesser amount than we might otherwise choose.
+Any additional debt financing or additional equity that we raise may contain terms that are not favorable to us and/or result in dilution to our stockholders, including pursuant to our 2018 Common Stock ATM Agreement, as amended and to our 2021 Series B Preferred Stock ATM Agreement.
+Our Series A and Series B Preferred Stock, while not dilutive, includes dividends and required that we establish a segregated cash account adequate to fund the dividends.
+If we raise additional funds through licensing arrangements with hird parties, we may be required to relinquish some rights to our technologies or our product candidates, grant licenses on terms that are not favorable to us or enter into a license arrangement for a product candidate at an earlier stage of development or for a lesser amount than we might otherwise choose.